Representing Victims Of Medical Malpractice And Negligence In Louisiana

 Our lawyers at Nelson & Hammons, Attorneys At Law, have extensive knowledge and experience and have developed a system for thoroughly and effectively handling these unique types of malpractice and negligence cases to recover damages on behalf of our clients.

-Louisiana medical malpractice laws contain many “traps” that make it critically important for patients and families who believe they are victims of medical malpractice and nursing home negligence to obtain lawyers who have the training and experience to handle these complicated cases.
+Louisiana medical malpractice laws contain many “traps” that make it critically important for patients and families who believe they are victims of medical malpractice and nursing home negligence to retain malpractice lawyers who have the training and experience to handle these complicated cases.

-Unfortunately, the cards are stacked against victims of medical malpractice and nursing home negligence in our state.
-Doctors, hospitals, nurses, nursing homes, and other healthcare providers are given an extraordinary level of protection in Louisiana.
+Unfortunately, the cards are stacked against victims of medical malpractice and nursing home negligence in our state of Louisiana.
+Doctors, hospitals, nurses, nursing homes and other health care providers are given an extraordinary level of protection by Louisiana state laws.
 For example:

 - There is a cap on damages of $500,000 plus medical bills and possibly future medical bills on medical malpractice and nursing home negligence cases in Louisiana.

-- Medical malpractice cases must be brought within one year of (1) the date of malpractice or (2) the date the patient or his/her family “discovered” the malpractice, and in no event more than three years after the date of malpractice.
+- Medical malpractice cases must be brought within one year of either the date of malpractice or the date the patient or their family “discovered” the malpractice and no more than three years after the date of the malpractice.

-Nelson & Hammons is committed to helping patients and families who are victims of medical malpractice and nursing home negligence to overcome these obstacles.
+At Nelson & Hammons, Attorneys At Law, we are committed to helping patients and families who are victims of medical malpractice and nursing home negligence to overcome these obstacles.

-Nelson & Hammons recognizes that you have many choices when selecting an attorney.
-We are committed to representing all of our clients to the best of our abilities and strive to treat each of our clients the way we would want to be treated if we were in their shoes.
-It would be our honor to represent you.
-If we can be of service, please do not hesitate to get in touch with us by either calling us at (318) 277-2401, toll free at 1-800-619-6444, or by scheduling a consultation online today.
+We recognize that you have many choices when selecting an attorney.
+Our attorneys are committed to representing all our clients to the best of their abilities and strive to treat each of our clients the way they would want to be treated in the same situations.
+It would be our honor to provide representation to you.
+If our team can be of service, please do not hesitate to get in touch by either calling us at 318-716-7329 or toll-free at 318-716-7329 or scheduling a free consultation online today.